We proudly maintained our certification for ISO 14001:2004 in 2017.

 Occupational medical surveillance

-Other medical examinations during employment include transfer medical examinations and returnto-work ftness medical examinations.
-Through the mine’s workplace wellness programmes, employees are encouraged to undergo additional medical screening tests to manage their own health and as a means of detecting chronic and/or life threatening illness.
+Other medical examinations during employment include transfer medicals and return-to-work fitness medicals.
+Through the mine’s workplace wellness programmes employees are encouraged to undergo additional medical screening tests to manage their own health and as a means of detecting chronic and/or life threatening illness.

 Blood donation clinics